 All convection ovens have a fan to circulate air.
 True convection ovens have a heating element near the fan to warm the air and maintain a more consistent temperature.
 The terms “third-element” and “European convection” mean the same thing as “true convection.”
 If you’re comparing convection and true convection, true convection offers the most accurate cooking temperature.

 Wall-mounted convection ovens can be more expensive, but they are full-size ovens that can cook larger dishes and meals.
-Many of these ovens also function as conventional ovens, giving cooks the flexibility to make foods like bread and souffles that don’t cook as well with convection.
+Many of these ovens also function as conventional ovens, giving cooks the flexibility to make foods like breads and souffles that don’t cook as well with convection.

 Fan and Exhaust System